pablodecm/paper-inferno/paper/paper.md

 As a motivating example we consider data analyses at the Large Hadron Collider (LHC), such as those carried out to establish the discovery of the Higgs boson [@higgs2012cms; @higgs2012atlas].
-In this framework, the ultimate aim is to extract information about Nature from the large amounts of high-dimensional data on the subatomic particles produced by energetic collision of protons, and acquired by highly complex detectors built around the collision
+In that framework, the ultimate aim is to extract information about Nature from the large amounts of high-dimensional data on the subatomic particles produced by energetic collision of protons, and acquired by highly complex detectors built around the collision